 Over the years, our houses have become cleaner, and keeping them that way has become far easier.
 Yet the tradition of spring cleaning is still very much a part of modern life.

 Why?
 Because in an age where we are constantly accumulating ‘stuff’, a new challenge has arrived – decluttering your home from those unwanted presents, piles of old clothes, and endless reams of paperwork.
-With a little more time on our hands over the bank holiday, it’s a great opportunity to declutter.
+With more time on our hands over the coming weeks, it’s a great opportunity to declutter.

 Blitzing Your Home